IRS Form 8911 Instructions

 Where can I get IRS Form 8911?

-You may download this tax form from the IRS website as a PDF file.
-For your convenience, we’ve included the latest version in this article, below.
+You may download this tax form and Schedule A from the IRS website as PDF files.
+For your convenience, we’ve included the latest version of both in this article, below.

 Related tax forms